nasa/CertWare/README.md

   than what is found in the GitHub repository, and that updating this copy requires Kestrel Technology accounts to update at Amazon.

+It used to be the case we could use GitHub's raw tree paths to support update site delivery, but its subsequent limitations to file size have prevented successful delivery in recent times.

 ## Not Included

 Certain model exports were once supported using the Apache POI libraries.
-We have removed these for the NASA deliveries.
+Owing to the government's uneasiness over the derived license terms we have removed these for the NASA deliveries.
 We may reinstate these later under a different license.

 ## License